wagtail/wagtail/docs/getting_started/tutorial.md

 admin, and so that you can manipulate its contents by returning a QuerySet from its `get_context()` method.

-Migrate this in, then create a new `BlogTagIndexPage` in the admin.
-You'll probably want to create the new page/view as a child of Homepage, parallel to your Blog index.
-Give it the slug "tags" on the Promote tab.
+Migrate this by running `python manage.py makemigrations` and then `python manage.py`.
+After migrating the new changes, create a new `BlogTagIndexPage` in the admin interface.
+To create the `BlogTagIndexPage`, follow the same process you followed in creating the `BlogIndexPage` and give it the slug "tags" on the Promote tab.
+This means the `BlogTagIndexPage` is a child of the home page and parallel to `Our Blog` in the admin interface

 Access `/tags` and Django will tell you what you probably already knew: you need to create a template `blog/template/blog/blog_tag_index_page.html`: